yuqiii-wang/KnowledgeNotes/db/non_sql/es/elastic_search.md

 Once a node receives a quorum of votes, it becomes the master node and begins managing the cluster state.
 Other nodes acknowledge this node as the master.

+Re-election happens when the one managing master node fails, e.g., other nodes detecting master node failure through heartbeat.
+The same quorum-based voting mechanism applies.

 ### How a coordinating node determines what nodes to pass requests

 Reference: https://www.elastic.co/guide/en/elasticsearch/reference/current/search-shard-routing.html#:~:text=By%20default%2C%20Elasticsearch%20uses%20adaptive,node%20and%20the%20eligible%20node